Haidar0920/OCR-_CODE-TEST/README.md

-# Simple OCR with pre-processing and post-processing.
+# OCR reader with TessaractOCR.

 The command to run: <br />